How Texans helped plot, foment and carry out the Jan. 6 insurrection

 Other groups, including the Proud Boys, similarly capitalized on Trump’s baseless election fraud claims.

-“It’s time for fucking war if they steal this shit,” one leader, Joe Biggs, posted on social media.
+“It’s time for f**king war if they steal this s**t,” one leader, Joe Biggs, posted on social media.
 Another leader, Ethan Nordean, referenced the “Day of the Rope” — an allusion to the fictionalized day on which “race traitors” are lynched en masse in “The Turner Diaries,” a white supremacist novel that has inspired numerous murders and attacks by far-right groups.

 At a November rally in Washington, D.C., Proud Boys leader Enrique Tarrio was photographed with Alexander and appeared with Jones.
 At another event the next month, Tarrio said on social media that he had a tour at the White House that, according to the congressional report, “appears to have been facilitated” by Bianca Gracia, a Harris County resident who was then-head of the Latinos For Trump group, and who lost her 2022 primary bid for Texas’ 11th State Senate district.